Feyerabend/cc/ch04/addition/tdos/README.md

 than syntax.
 The code becomes a living document of your architectural thinking.

 This returns computer science to a more physical and experimental discipline.
-Distributed systems are no longer something that only exist in data centers or in academic papers.
+Distributed systems are no longer something that only exist in data centres or in academic papers.
 They can exist on a tabletop.
 Fault tolerance is no longer a property of diagrams but of wires, clocks, and power rails.
 Consensus is no longer an algorithm alone, but a phenomenon that emerges from real delays, real failures, and real constraints.